nextcloud/documentation/developer_manual/exapp_development/development_overview/ExAppDevelopmentSteps.rst

 Logging
 *******

-The logs in Docker container are shown from the standard output and error streams.
+The Docker container logs are shown in the standard output and error streams.
-To be able admin to see the important logs from ExApp container, you should consider redirecting the logs to the standard output and standard error streams.
+For the admin to be able to see the important logs from the ExApp container, you should consider redirecting the logs to the standard output and standard error streams.
-More info in `official docs for logging <https://docs.docker.com/config/containers/logging/>`_.
+For more info, see `the official docs for logging <https://docs.docker.com/config/containers/logging/>`_.

 5. AppStore publishing